liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/05-collections/01-intro.markdown

 [TOC levels=1-4]

-Collection resources are common in @product@ web APIs.
+Collection resources are common in @sharepoint@ web APIs.
 If you followed along with the previous examples that sent requests to the portal's `blog-postings` resource URL, you've already seen collections in action: the `BlogPosting` resource is a collection.